drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -video.fs 1<br>

 This emulator is available for Windows-x64.<br>
+'Simple Launcher' will automatically convert CHD files to CUE/BIN files before launching this emulator, since this emulator does not support CHD files.<br>
 Emulator documentation can be found on [Mednafen Website](https://mednafen.github.io/documentation/).

 ## NEC SuperGrafx